• prelude.ls is a functionally oriented utility library.

 alias: foldl

 Takes a list of items, and using the binary function supplied, folds them into a single value.
-Requires an initial value, which will be the starting point, and result in case of an empty list.
+Requires an initial value (the second argument), which will be the starting point, and result in case of an empty list.

 fold (+), 0, [1 to 5] #=> 15